harrietrc/loadimpact-docs/jekyll/_legacy/troubleshooting/most-common-problems.md

 ##### You're trying to test a private IP address

-If you see that the system tries to connect to an address beginning with "10." (e.g. "10.121.44.32") or "192.168." (e.g. "192.168.0.1") or "172.16." the test will not start because these address ranges are private address space, not reachable across the public Internet.
+If you see that the system tries to connect to an address beginning with "10." (for example "10.121.44.32") or "192.168." (for example: "192.168.0.1") or "172.16." the test will not start because these address ranges are [private address space](http://en.wikipedia.org/wiki/Private_network), not reachable across the public Internet.
 If you have entered the IP addresses yourself when creating your load test configuration it means you have some homework to do, finding out what public IP addresses the site/app that you are trying to test is using.
 A private address is likely used internally, on a corporate LAN, while a public address is necessary for other Internet hosts (in this case, the Load Impact load generators) to be able to reach your system.

 If you did not enter the address/es yourself into your load test configuration, but instead wrote the name of your site (e.g. "www.acme.com") and still get this problem and Load Impact complaining that you're trying to test a private IP address, then it means that the name of your site (e.g. "www.acme.com") is being resolved to a private IP address by the DNS system.